basicallydan/danhough.com/_drafts/2014-03-12-a-simple-game-loop.markdown

 ## Limitations

 JavaScript can of course only handle so many things happening at one time, so remember if that you're going to create a bunch of loops which execute a whole bunch of code, you're eventually going to notice some slowing down of things since ultimately, under the covers, [there is some synchronicity happening here](http://ejohn.org/blog/how-javascript-timers-work/).

+One of the features of timeouts and intervals in browser-based JavaScript environments is the limitation of only allowing one timeout or interval per second when the executing browser tab is inactive.
+Since this would screw up the execution of EventedLoop completely, when the executing browser tab becomes inactive, the loop will pause entirely.

 ## What's next: possible features